 Top things to do in Australia’s Coral Coast

-Here’s a list of top things to do in Australia’s Coral Coast region – the must-dos to help you plan your WA holiday and make the most of your visit.
-Whether you’re visiting for just a week or touring for a month or two – add a few or all of these to your itinerary:
+Here are some of the key attractions and things to see and do in Australia's Coral Coast - the must do's to help you plan your Coral Coast itinerary and make the most of your visit.
+Whether you're visiting for a week or touring for a month or two, make sure you add a few or all of these to your itinerary:

 A visit to Australia’s Nambung National Park and the Pinnacles is a must.
-These amazing natural limestone structures, some standing as high as five metres, were formed approximately 25,000 to 30,000 years ago after the sea receded and left deposits of seashells.
-Over time, coastal winds removed the surrounding sand, leaving the pillars exposed to the elements.
+These amazing natural limestone structures, some standing as high as six metres, were formed approximately 25,000 to 30,000 years ago after the sea receded and left deposits of seashells.

 Ningaloo Reef is the only place in the world where you can swim with whale sharks, humpback whales and manta rays in one location.
 Join a mega-fauna tour leaving from Exmouth or Coral Bay to experience the ultimate wildlife encounters - right up there with some of the top things to do in Australia.